Deep Face Recognition: A Survey: Network Architecture and Training Loss

-where $x_i$ denotes the $i$th deep feature belonging to the $y_i$th class and $c_{y_{i}}$ denotes the $y_i$th class center of deep features.
-To handle the long-tailed data, A range loss \cite{zhang2016range} is used to minimize k greatest range's harmonic mean values in one class and maximize the shortest inter-class distance within one batch, while Wu et al. \cite{wu2017deep} proposed a center-invariant loss that penalizes the difference between each center of classes.
+where $x_i$ denotes the $i$-th deep feature belonging to the $y_i$-th class and $c_{y_{i}}$ denotes the $y_i$-th class center of deep features.
+To handle the long-tailed data, a range loss \cite{zhang2017range}, which is a variant of center loss, is used to minimize k greatest range's harmonic mean values in one class and maximize the shortest inter-class distance within one batch.
+Wu et al. \cite{wu2017deep} proposed a center-invariant loss that penalizes the difference between each center of classes.
 Deng et al. \cite{deng2017marginal} selected the farthest intra-class samples and the nearest inter-class samples to compute a margin loss.
-However, the center loss and its variant suffer from massive GPU memory consumption on the classification layer, and prefer balanced and sufficient training data for each identity.
+However, the center loss and its variants suffer from massive GPU memory consumption on the classification layer, and prefer balanced and sufficient training data for each identity.